onnx/models/contribute.md

         - Task - For example, Computer Vision, Natural Language Processing (NLP), Audio Processing, MultiModal, Generative AI ,Graph Machine Learning ...
         - License: Submissions should be under one of the following licenses: Apache-2.0, BSD-3, or MIT.

-        For the correct format of these labels, please refer to the example here (todo: add link).
+    For the correct format of these labels, please refer to the example [here](https://github.com/onnx/turnkeyml/blob/main/models/timm/resnet18.py)

-1. **Dependencies**: Add any additional requirements run your model to `onnx\models\toolchain\model\requirements.txt`(todo: insert link) file.
+1. **Dependencies**: Add any additional requirements run your model to [turnkeyml model requirements](https://github.com/onnx/turnkeyml/blob/main/models/requirements.txt) file.

 1. **Large Files**: If your model includes large weight files, manage them with Git LFS.

-1. **ONNX file creation**: Use TurnkeyML's `--build-only` (todo: add link) option to generate the ONNX model.
+1. **ONNX file creation**: Use TurnkeyML's [--build-only](https://github.com/onnx/turnkeyml/blob/main/examples/cli/build.md?plain=1#L17)  option to generate the ONNX model.
 This ensures that the model conforms to standards compatible with the Model Zoo's infrastructure.

 By following these guidelines, you help us maintain a high standard for the models in the ONNX Model Zoo, making it a valuable resource for everyone.
 We appreciate your contributions and look forward to including your models in our collection.